-Practicing Medicine without a License

-In the State of Arizona, practicing naturopathic medicine without a license involves the diagnosis or treatment of any patient by an unsupervised naturopathic medical student or any other unlicensed person where money may or may not be exchanged.
-SCNM graduates are not allowed to use the title "naturopathic physician" or "doctor" until they have been granted a license to practice naturopathic medicine by the state of Arizona.
+- (i) Practicing Medicine without a License In the State of Arizona, practicing naturopathic medicine without a license involves the diagnosis or treatment of any patient by an unsupervised naturopathic medical student or any other unlicensed person where money may or may not be exchanged.
+Sonoran University graduates are not allowed to use the title "naturopathic physician" or "doctor" until they have been granted a license to practice naturopathic medicine by the state of Arizona.
 Naturopathic medical students are held to a higher standard than the general population.
-It is understood that naturopathic medical students must practice skills in order to become minimally competent for graduation.
-Students are encouraged to practice their skills with tutors, in CSDS, CSDL or on rotations.

-Any student found to be diagnosing, treating or offering advice to any person without supervision or direction from an attending physician, or in contrast from the direction of the attending physician is subject to disciplinary action.
+It is understood that naturopathic medical students must practice skills to become minimally competent for graduation.
+Students are encouraged to practice their skills with tutors, in CSDS, CSDL, or on rotations. - Any student found to be diagnosing, treating, offering advice to any person, or making any independent decisions that could impact patient care, without supervision or direction from an attending provider, or in contrast from the direction of the attending provider is subject to disciplinary action, including immediate failure of the clerkship, suspension, and dismissal from the program.

-Definitions:
+(j) Definitions: